2020 was a big year for the property market.

 Trilogy’s current property trust portfolio

 We manage several unlisted property trusts that are designed to suit investors seeking a long-term investment, regular income and the opportunity for capital growth.
-Our current range of property trusts are below:
+Our current range of property trusts is below:

 Trilogy Industrial Property Trust